someengineering/resoto.com/docs/getting-started/installation/kubernetes.md

 ### Prepare ArangoDB Database

 If you don't have ArangoDB, you can use the operator to install it.
-See more info here: https://www.arangodb.com/docs/stable/tutorials-kubernetes.html
+See more info [here](https://arangodb.com/docs/stable/tutorials-kubernetes.html).

 You can use the following commands to install the database: